 We get it.
 There is a lot of confusion, inconsistency and hurt associated with church.
 Church history is full of the damaging effects of religion.
 What began as a beautiful expression of community, grace, and faith can often times act like the complete opposite.
 Jesus intended for His Church to function like a community.
-The reason Jesus came is the reason we exist.
+We are setting out to recapture the beauty of that community.

 We will not offer people empty religion, but a fulfilling experience with Jesus.